szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

   [...]
 ```

-The output is well known - although lengthy - Kubernetes yaml.
+The output is a well known - although lengthy - Kubernetes yaml.
 These are the yamls Helm is applying on the cluster, this time though it was only rendering text files on your laptop.

 ## Closing the feedback loop